10 Foods You Should Eat Every Week to Lose Weight

 2. Fatty Fish

 The Dietary Guidelines for Americans recommends consuming two servings of seafood each week because it contains essential fatty acids that we can only get through our diet.
 In addition to supporting heart and brain health, omega-3 fatty acids found in fish like salmon, sardines and tuna may help to reduce body fat.
-It's also high in protein to help curb hunger, keeping us full for hours.
-Fresh fish is great, but can be pricey to purchase every week.
-Consider frozen fish fillets or shrimp which tend to be less expensive and don't overlook canned seafood to whip up easy salmon patties, quick sardine toast or a classic nicoise salad.
+Seafood is also high in protein to help curb hunger, keeping us full for hours.
+Fresh fish is great, but can be pricy to purchase every week.
+Consider frozen fish fillets or shrimp, which tend to be less expensive, and don't overlook canned seafood to whip up easy salmon patties, quick sardine toast or a classic niçoise salad.

 Related: Pescatarian Diet Plan

 3. Cruciferous Vegetables